jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/programming-language-programmed-within-itself.md

 The trick is to have a small code base that offers the basic language, and use this code base to program the rest.
 The deepest part of Encircle might always be a small code base written in another language (for instance C++ or Assembly).

-It turns out you have to redescribe the code base six times, using its predesessing module, until you are able to describe the module in the exact same way the predesessing module is described.
+It turns out you might redescribe the code base six times, using its predesessing module, until you are able to describe the module in the exact same way the predesessing module is described.

 When adapting the module again, you are programming it using a previous version of the module.
 Strict and robust version control is used to keep that manageable.